-My husband and I often use the family movie night as an excuse to rewatch all the movies we liked when we were growing up.
+My husband and I often use family movie nights as an excuse to rewatch the movies we liked when we were growing up.
 But our kids end up loving them just the same most of the time, so I don’t feel like we’re in the wrong here!

 Of course, we always make room for the kids.
 I can’t count the number of times we watched Cars and Frozen (I know that my daughter wore her Elsa costume for at least 50 percent of those viewings) and luckily there is no shortage of good kids’ movies coming out on a yearly basis.

 When it comes to movie night ideas with kids, you just can’t go wrong with an animated Disney movie or a beloved kids’ classic.

 - Ratatouille – I could watch this story of Remy, a rat who dreams of working as a chef, any day, anytime;

 - Moana – My seven-year-old daughter loves this one and knows all the words to “How Far I’ll Go”;

 - The Lego Movie – If you haven’t watched this one yet, do yourself a favor and do it ASAP!
 It’s genuinely hilarious for all ages and I guarantee you’ll have the “Everything Is Awesome” theme song stuck in your head for days;

 - Toy Story 3 – Any movie in this franchise is gold in my opinion, but the third installment in this series gets the most rotation in our household which is why I picked it over the others;

 - Wall-E – Way more than just a kids’ movie, Wall-E does an amazing job of teaching little ones about the importance of protecting our environment;